telerik/teststudio-docs/docs/license-server/configure-license-server.md

 The machine, on which you activate Test Studio, __requires connection to the configured Licensing Server machine only__ (may not be connected to the Internet).
 Start the installed Test Studio, choose the option to __activate a license through the Licensing Server__ and enter the Licensing server address.
 The license gets activated, if there are free slots.

 Once you exit Test Studio on your local machine, the license remains reserved for the next 5 minutes.
-After that it gets available to be activated on another machine, which access to the Licensing Server.
-Next time when you start Test Studio on a machine, which is already connected to the Licensing server, it takes a free license, if available, automatically.
+After that it is released and can be activated on another machine, which has access to the Licensing Server.
+Next time when you start Test Studio on a machine, which is already connected to the Licensing server, it takes a license automatically, if available.

 ## Install and Configure the Licensing Server Application

-The License server is a separate application and has its own installer file, which can be downloaded from your Telerik account.
+The Licensing server is a separate application and has its own installer file, which can be downloaded from your Telerik account.

 ### Installation